 The method applied for previous iterations of the carbon footprint of corrugated packaging focused on fossil GHG emissions from cradle-to-gate only.
 This latest calculation reflects significant changes to the methodology outlined by CEPI and CITPA, covering cradle-to-grave fossil and biogenic emissions and removals as well as direct land-use change.
-Therefore, it is not appropriate to compare the 2018 result with figures from previous years.
+Therefore, it is not appropriate to compare the result presented in this document with those previous iterations.
 However, if we were to calculate the 2018 carbon impact of corrugated packaging using the same methodology as applied in those previous iterations, then the result would show a 11% improvement for 2018 compared to 2015.